block-foundation/glossary/README.md

 # Block Foundation Glossary

+* **51% Attack**: This is a potential attack on the blockchain network, where more than half of the computing power comes from a single source.
+This allows them to prevent new transactions from gaining confirmations, halt payments between some or all users, and reverse transactions.
+* **Altcoin**: Refers to all cryptocurrencies other than Bitcoin.
+The term stands for "alternative to Bitcoin" and is used describe any cryptocurrency that isn't a Bitcoin.
+* **AirDrop**: The process of distributing a cryptocurrency token to the wallets of some users free of charge, usually for marketing purposes or rewards.
 * **Atomic Swaps**: These are smart contracts that enable exchanges from one cryptocurrency to another without using intermediaries.
+* **Bitcoin Improvement Proposals (BIP))**: These are the design documents for introducing features or updates to the Bitcoin network.
+The suggestions are proposed to the Bitcoin community for review.
 * **Blockchain**: A system of recording information in a manner that makes it difficult or impossible to change, hack, or cheat the system.
 A blockchain is essentially a digital ledger of transactions that is duplicated and distributed across the entire network of computer systems on the blockchain.
 * **Blockchain Explorer**: An online tool to view all transaction, past and current, on the blockchain.
 * **Building Information Modeling (BIM))**: A digital representation of physical and functional characteristics of a facility.
 It's a shared knowledge resource for information about a facility forming a reliable basis for decisions during its life-cycle.
+* **Cold Wallet/Storage**: It refers to a wallet which is completely offline and used for storing cryptocurrencies.
+This method is used to prevent unauthorized access, cyber hacks, and other types of vulnerabilities that a system connected to the internet is susceptible to.
 * **Consensus Mechanism**: A process used in computer systems to achieve agreement on a single data value among distributed processes or systems.
 Consensus mechanisms are essential in blockchain systems for validating transactions.
 * **Creator Economy**: A class of businesses built by independent content creators, curators, and community builders including social media influencers, bloggers, and videographers, across various platforms.
 * **Cryptocurrency**: A digital or virtual form of currency that uses cryptography for security.
 It's decentralized and based on blockchain technology.
+* **Cryptoeconomics**: A practical science that focuses on the design and characterization of these protocols.
+Cryptoeconomics is a practical discipline that focuses on the economic security guarantees that a network can offer, as long as certain assumptions hold about the behaviors of participants.
 * **Cryptographic Hash Function**: A mathematical algorithm that takes input (or 'message') and returns a fixed-size string of bytes.
 The output is typically a 'digest' that is unique to each unique input.
 Hash functions are foundational to blockchain technology.
 * **Cyberspace**: A term coined by William Gibson in his novel Neuromancer, it refers to the digital universe created by networked computers.
 It's a widespread, interconnected digital technology.
 * **Decentralized Application (dApp))**: An application that runs on a decentralized network, avoiding failures from a central point.
 They are typically open-source and leverage blockchain technology.